zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/create-lexer.png " ")

-3. Create another preference for the basic wordlist and set the attributes for text mining.
+3. Create another preference for the basic word list and set the attributes for text mining.

     In this example, `mywordlist` is the name of `BASIC_WORDLIST` preference, with attributes set for language as english, score as 1, number of results as 5000.

     ![](./images/list-lexer.png " ")

-4. Drop an existng text policy for repeatability and create a new text policy for description for the lexer and wordlist preference that you just created.
+4. Drop an existing text policy for repeatability and create a new text policy for description for the lexer and word list preference that you just created.

     In this example, `my_policy` is the name of our policy for the `mylex` and `mywordlist`